-- A minimum total of 122 term hours of credit, including the University-Wide Requirements and the requirements for a major. - A minimum total of 42 advanced hours (3000 level or above). - A maximum total of 2 hours of Personal Responsibility and Wellness. - A maximum total of 3 hours of internship credit.
+- A minimum total of 122 term hours of credit, including the University-wide requirements and the requirements for a major.
+Within this 122 hours are the following: - A minimum total of 42 advanced hours (3000 level or above). - Two hours of Personal Responsibility and Wellness. - A maximum total of three hours of internship credit.